Pardis Parker: Acting

 Parker has appeared in Life in Pieces on CBS, Combat Hospital on ABC, Little Mosque on the Prairie on CBC, Single White Spenny and Moderation Town on Showcase, Really Me on The Family Channel, and in indie drama Snow.

 His acting work has received acclaim from the National Screen Institute of Canada, which remarked that his "timing and body language in The Dance was exceptional," from Indiewire, which complimented his "light comedic touch," and from Radio Canada, which said that "he's a kind of Seth MacFarlane, someone extremely multi-talented who can write, direct, and act, and who's very convincing in his roles."

 Writing

-Parker's non-fiction and satire have been published by The New Yorker, The New York Times, The New York Review of Books, The Los Angeles Review of Books, the Chicago Sun-Times, Weekly Humorist, Literary Hub, Electric Literature, and McSweeney's.
-In fiction, his work has been published by The New Quarterly and named runner-up for the Peter Hinchcliffe Short Fiction Award.
+Parker's writing has been published by The New Yorker, The New York Times, The New York Review of Books, The Los Angeles Review of Books, the Chicago Sun-Times, The New Quarterly, Weekly Humorist, Literary Hub, Electric Literature, and McSweeney's.
+His first piece of short fiction, "Good Person," was named runner-up for the Peter Hinchcliffe Short Fiction Award, and his humor piece, "I am the NY Times Connections Puzzle and I am the Reason Everyone is Angry," was named Electric Literature's Most Popular Post of 2025.